aramis-lab/clinicadl/docs/Preprocessing/Extract.md

 │       ├── extract_YYYYYYYYY.json
 │
 ```
 These files are compulsory to run the [train](..Train/Introduction.md/#running-the-task) command.
-They provide all the information of the processing realized during extract job that will be necessary to read the tensors.
+They provide all the details of the processing performed by the `extract` command that will be necessary when reading the tensors.

 ## `modality` options